 Dnipro took an early lead through former Blackburn forward Nikola Kalinic after just seven minutes, before quick-fire goals from Grzegorz Krychowiak and Carlos Bacca turned the final around and put the Spaniards ahead.

-Ruslan Rotan’s free-kick levelled the scores once more, before Bacca proved the hero with his second of the evening, securing Sevilla a place in the Champions League and ensuring the Spanish side became the first team to defend the trophy since its rebranding in 2009.
+Ruslan Rotan’s free-kick levelled the scores once more, before Bacca proved the hero with his second of the evening.
+His goal secured Sevilla a place in the Champions League and ensured the Spanish side became the first team to defend the trophy since its rebranding in 2009.